 "I don't have any information from Shaw's.
 They don't have anything formal for us at this time," Walter said.

 "Glenn is looking at some ways the contract or program could be restructured," Sheehan said.
-The contract runs through 2014 and
+The contract runs through 2014 and would need to be reopened if savings can be made.

 "I came in the hopes that Glenn would be here tonight and there could be a more concrete dialog," he said.